MSW Application Requirements

 - Select and describe a social problem of concern to you and describe how you believe professional social workers can help alleviate this issue.

 - What skills and strengths would you gain from Rutgers University School of Social Work that would help you to address the problem you described in question 2?

-- After carefully reviewing the program requirements--including field education hours and course load expectations--please describe how you will manage to fulfill the program requirements, while balancing field education weekday hours and academic work with other life commitments.
+- After carefully reviewing the program requirements--including field education hours and course load expectations--please describe how you will manage to fulfill these requirements while balancing field education hours and academic work with other life commitments.

 A current resume, including degree's completed and all professional positions held must be submitted.
 Please include any positions of leadership that you have held and ensure that all information is accurate and up-to-date.

 An official transcript translation and evaluation and proof of English language proficiency is required for many applicants with academic history from outside of the United States.
 Please review our International Applicants page for details about these additional requirements.

 Applicants admitted to the MSW degree program must agree with the following statement: